 A few of our achievements are listed below - some are completed, but many remain a constant work-in-progress.

 QCA Corporate Governance Code: The publication of the updated QCA Corporate Governance Code and adoption by 89% of the companies on AIM.

-Aim Rule 26: London Stock Exchange’s updating of the AIM Rules to require companies to specify which corporate governance code they follow.
+Aim Rule 26: London Stock Exchange’s updating of the AIM Rules to allow companies to choose which recognised corporate governance code they follow.

 UK Corporate Governance Code: The reinstatement of some smaller company exemptions in the UK Corporate Governance Code that were proposed to be removed in the FRC’s consultation.

 Kingman review of the FRC: The Kingman Review accepts the QCA's suggestion that the new regulator to replace the FRC has to act in a way that "is proportionate, having regard to the size and resources of those being regulated and balancing the costs and benefits of regulatory action".

 Entrepreneurs’ Relief: HMT's relaxation of ER in the 2018 Budget, as well as the resolution of an anomaly on intangibles degrouping.

 MiFID II: The FCA’s decision to continue to allow fund managers to receive small-cap investment research without payment where it has been commissioned and paid for by a smaller quoted company, including when issuing new shares.

 Entrepreneurs’ Relief: HMT’s changing of the qualifying rules for Entrepreneurs’ Relief in the Autumn Budget to ensure that entrepreneurs are not discouraged from seeking external investment through the dilution of their shareholding.

 Capital Gains Tax entrepreneurs’ relief - extension to long-term investors: We achieved the extension of entrepreneurs’ relief to external investors in unlisted trading companies for newly issued shares after a long-term campaign.